 Developing Your Gluten

-Gluten development is an important part of any pizza dough and is what holds the dough together as well as creating the structure of the dough and creating its elasticity.
+Gluten development is an important part of any pizza dough and is what holds the dough together as well as creates the structure of the dough and creates its elasticity.

-Gluten is a protein that’s found in wheat flour and without it in your dough, the dough will just fall apart.
+Gluten is a protein found in wheat flour; without it in your dough, the dough will just fall apart.
 Therefore, without it, you will struggle to make any kind of dough, never mind a cornicione.